inaimathi/gtypist-single-space/gtypist.typ

 I:(9) Test Paragraph
 *:_R_R_L101
-S:    Bound for some place where the sun sets in the west, :soon it is the night that I favor.
+S:Bound for some place where the sun sets in the west, :soon it is the night that I favor.
 Next to the night and :boat and water, maybe I judge our sail by its excellent bill :of fare.
 Here I am very exact, as I never set a poor table.